Last visit: April 26, 2024

 Despite charging ballpark prices, you may even wait to eat UNTIL you get to the park, it’s that good.
 The sheer variety of delicious stuff here is why many critics call T-Mobile the best food park in America (I put it third after CitiFIeld and Petco, but still elite).
 There’s a great selection of local eateries providing WAY above average fare.
 And the Mariners constantly keep things fresh, ensuring new great things to try every year.

 The Pen out in left field houses several good eateries.
 In previous years they offered two of my truly favorite stadium dishes: savory crepes and a New Haven style white pizza.
 Those stands are gone now, but the ones in their stead are also great.
-You can still get the famous chapulines (or toasted grasshoppers) or a shrimp tostada from Edgar’s Cantina; burgers and shakes from local fave, Lil Woody’s Burgers; and great slices from Seattle’s Ballard Pizza.
+You can Birria Tortas or mini chimichangas from Edgar’s Cantina; burgers and shakes from local fave, Lil Woody’s Burgers; and great slices from Seattle’s Ballard Pizza.

 There’s a host of other local greats in the stands including:

-• Great ice cream: Salt N Straw AND Lopez Island both available
+- Great craft ice cream: Salt N Straw is top notch

-• The usual ballpark vittles: sausages and garlic fries are better than most, plus the Mariners offer $3 hot dogs and nachos for those who prefer to keep things cheap and simple.
+- The usual ballpark vittles: sausages and garlic fries are better than most, plus the Mariners offer value-priced hot dogs and nachos for those who prefer to keep things cheap and simple.

 The first-come first-served sit-down restaurant in rightfield, the Hit It Here Café, offers some good stuff (assuming it’s not being rented out to a large group) including a mac and cheese sandwich that will give you enough carbs to run a marathon.
-But my personal fave is the spam musubi offered by Marination.
-I fell in love with this savory dish over my multiple Hawaiian vacations, and this version satisfies big time.
+But my personal fave is the Moto Pizza: a small, popular local chain serving up Filipino-inspired Detroit-style pies.
+Their “Kissed” pizza featured specially curated pepperoni, sausage, and a little spicy honey, and was amazing.
+Make the trek to the third level, pay your $20, and thank me later.
+Likely a top 3 concession in baseball.

 BEER 10/10

 T-Mobile battles it with Petco park in San Diego for best beer selection in baseball.
-Brews are available from Alaskan Brewing, Bale Breaker, Big Sky, Black Raven, Boneyard, Chuckanut, Diamond Knot, Dru Bru, Fremont, Georgetown, Ghostfish, Mac & Jack, Ninkasi, pFriem, Rainier, (the amazing) Rueben’s Brews, and Silver City, plus Miller-owned Hop Valley and A-B owned 10 Barrel and Elysian (which has their flagship taproom just down the road from the ballpark).
+Brews are available from Bale Breaker, Boneyard, Deschutes, Fremont, Georgetown, Mac and Jack, Metier, pFriem, (the amazing) Rueben’s Brews, and Silver City, plus Rainier, Sierra Nevada, A-B owned Elysian (which has their flagship taproom just down the road from the ballpark), and Miller-owned Hop Valley.

-Seattle may have a slight upper hand to San Diego because they offer a few of these in 12 oz cans for only $6.
-The hard-to-pronounce Georgetown Bohdizafa is excellent as is Rueben’s Crikey IPA.
-There are also lagers, pilsners and hefs available if you prefer lighter beer.
+Seattle may have a slight upper hand to San Diego because they offer a few of these in 12 oz cans at a value price.
+A Henry Weinhard Private Reserve will run you $4.50; a Deschutes Fresh Haze, $5.50; and a Sierra Nevada Pale Ale for $6.50.
+You even get a few local gems for under $7/can.
 Greatly appreciated in these days of $20 stadium beers.

 NEIGHBORHOOD 8/10